Course Descriptions

 Seminar: Speech, Religion, and Equality: Constitutional Values in Tension - LAWS 8035

-Addresses past and continuing debates involving potential tensions between antidiscrimination principles and free speech, free exercise, and establishment clause values.
-Examines constitutional protections under the First Amendment and the equal protection clause, together with an array of existing and proposed federal and state antidiscrimination laws regulating employment, housing, and public accommodations, among other areas.
+Addresses past and continuing debates involving potential tensions between antidiscrimination principles and free speech, free exercise and establishment clause values.
+Examines constitutional protections under the First Amendment and the equal protection clause, together with an array of existing and proposed federal and state antidiscrimination laws regulating employment,housing, and public accommodations, among other areas.
+2 credits, letter graded.

-Seminar: Tax Law, Economics and Policy - LAWS 8407
+Seminar: Tax Law, Public Policy, and Society - LAWS 8407

 Explores current issues in tax policy.
-Topics may include equity, efficiency, and distributive justice; the role of tax law in furthering structural inequalities and racism, choice of tax base, including consumption taxes; social policy in the Internal Revenue Code; corporate taxation and tax incidence; current issues in international taxation; and the intersection of tax law and technological innovation.
-LAWS 6007 Income Tax is required as either a prerequisite or corequisite.
+Topics may include equity, efficiency, and distributive justice;?the role of tax law in furthering structural inequalities and racism;?choice of tax base, including consumption taxes; social policy in the Internal Revenue Code; corporate taxation and tax incidence;?current issues in international taxation;?and?the intersection of tax law and technological innovation.
+2 credits, letter graded.

 Seminar: The Law of Pandemics - LAWS 8426